khanhnguyen15/project-madam-website/index.md

  - **Women tend towards business and government**
  - **The topics men and women talk the least about are LGBT and Climate Change**

 As far as the minority genders are concerned, they present a lot more fluctuations (partly due to the smaller sample size).
 Surprisingly, they follow the trends set by the men and women fairly well.
 In fact, their least significant topics are LGBT and Climate Change (except for some occasional spikes).
+This is actually good news because it means that people from genders other than male and female aren't getting cherry-picked to be used as tokens in certain topics.
+If that were the case we would expect, in particular, to see a signficant dominance of LGBT topics, which is not the case.
+It is true, they are widely under-represented, but at least they are getting a say in about the same topics as everybody, in the same ratio.

 Now, for the distributions of genders in each topic, see the plot below.